leafo/lapis/docs/reference.md

 The return value of an action determines what is written as the response.
 In the simplest form we can return a string in order to write a string.

+> Don't forget to compile the `.moon` files.
+You can watch the current
+> directory and compile automatically with `moonc -w`.

 ## Starting The Server

-Now that we have our application ready we can start OpenResty.
-The following might vary depending on your installation, but it might look something like
-this:

-    PATH="/usr/local/openresty/nginx/sbin:$PATH" nginx -p "$(pwd)" -c "nginx.conf"

-This launches OpenResty (mine happens to be in `/usr/local/openresty/nginx/sbin`), telling it to use our config file and use the current directory as the prefix path.
+To start your server you can run `lapis server`.
+The `lapis` binary will attempt to find your OpenResty instalation.
+It will search the following directories for an `nginx` binary.
+(The last one represents anything in your `PATH`)

+    "/usr/local/openresty/nginx/sbin/"
+    "/usr/sbin/"
+    ""

+> Remember that you need OpenResty and not a normal installation of Nginx.
+> Lapis will ignore regular Nginx binaries.

+So go ahead and start your server:

+    $ lapis server

 We can now navigate to <http://localhost:8080/> to see our application.
-If it doesn't work send me an email and I'll help you out: <leafot@gmail.com>.

 ## Lapis Applications